stefkeB/ifcopenshell_examples/README.md

-# ifcopenshell_examples
+# IfcOpenShell Examples

 Series of smaller examples, using IfcOpenShell as a general-purpose IFC library.

 Focus is on Python and C++ examples.